 Tips For Managing Drought-Stressed Fields

-Lack of moisture impacts plant performance during all growth stages.
-Crops tend to be more resilient when conditions are dry in the early vegetative stages.
+Lack of moisture impacts plant performance during all stages of growth.
+When it happens in early vegetative stages, crops tend to be more resilient.
 Fields experiencing prolonged drought conditions during tassel, pollination and grain fill have a much more difficult time recovering yield potential once it’s lost.

 Adding a product like MasterLock® adjuvant to the tank with a fungicide will help you make the most of your fungicide application.
 MasterLock adjuvant optimizes droplet size to reduce drift potential and helps ensure more fungicide penetration into the canopy.
 It also contains a surfactant to help cover more leaf surface area.